 - Hernia recurrence

 A hernia mesh that becomes infected can be catastrophic and dehabiltating to the victim.
 Antiobotics are often not enough to properly treat an infected hernia mesh.
 In many cases a revision surgery is necessary to remove surgical mesh which is infected.
-Pain and suffering and mental anguish can be debilitating and tragically, in some cases, could possibly lead to suicidal tendencies or suicide,
+Pain and suffering, hernia mesh side effects and mental anguish can be debilitating and tragically, in some cases, could possibly lead to suicidal tendencies or suicide,

 Many people debate the following question: Is it safe to use mesh in hernia surgery?

 Other people ask the following: What are the symptoms of mesh rejection?
 The primary complications caused by hernia mesh infection are inflammation, pain, nausea, bacteria, vomiting, chills etc. “Patients usually present with symptoms and signs of local acute inflammation (a combination of pain, erythema, tenderness, swelling and increased temperature in the abdominal wall in the area of the mesh).
 In addition, patients may have systemic manifestations such as fever, malaise, chills or rigors.
 A mesh-related infection can sometimes manifest with a discharging fistula, or with an intra-abdominal abscess.
 Rare cases of patients who presented with osteomyelitis following inguinal hernia surgery with implantation of a polypropylene mesh have been reported .” http://onlinelibrary.wiley.com/doi/10.1111/j.1469-0691.2004.01014.x/full